We all crave healthy, beautiful skin.

 Holistic in the dictionary means, of or relating to Holism.

-Holistic therapies, which are the result of the inspiration and continued dedication of learned healers and doctors from around the world, are at the DNA of what I offer – both through my treatments and skincare, which I would love to share with you.
+Holistic therapies, which are the result of the inspiration and continued dedication of skilled holistic aestheticians, learned healers, and doctors from around the world, are at the DNA of what we embrace as skincare specialists, both through the treatments we offer and the products we use, which I would love to share with you.

 They carry out this treatment with pre-selected oils, with no regard to the potency and synergy of the properties in the essential oils.

-The original herbal flower remedies, were created by Dr Edward Bach.
-He believed that plants contained vibrations which work to restore harmony and created the flower remedies as a direct way of treating the whole person by way of their emotions, helping to balance their health on a holistic level.
+The original herbal flower remedies were created by Dr. Edward Bach.
+He believed that plants contained vibrations that work to restore harmony.
+Dr. Bach created the flower remedies, as a direct way of treating the whole person by way of their emotions, helping to balance their health on a holistic level.

 The theory behind them is that unhappiness and fear lead to ill health, and that true healing meant arresting disease at its emotional source – before the physical symptoms disappear.